SEO Strategies That Use Natural Language Processing

 Pandu Nayak's recent article provides an excellent resource to get started with this data structuring, as do many of the biggest websites around at the moment.
 You can see NLP-friendly data structuring in action on thenextweb.com, windowsreport.com, as well as established publishers like Reuters or the BBC.
 Perhaps the most dramatic evidence of this, though, is Eventbrite's case study: their website experienced a 100% growth in organic traffic from Google Search to event listing pages following a restructuring focused on NLP.

 These two functions may seem fairly distinct, but a closer look at how NLP engines work reveals that they are inherently (pardon the pun) linked.
 When an NLP system encounters a term that it doesn't understand, it attempts to resolve its meaning.
 If it can do so by referring to the material on your site, it grants you an SEO boost in recognition of this fact.
 To see this in action, take a look at how The Guardian uses it in articles, where the names of individuals are linked to pages that contain all the information on the website related to them.
 Robert Weissgraeber, CTO of AX Semantics, notes that NLP boosts brand visibility with no additional effort by creating huge quantities of natural language content.

 The same type of process underpins more advanced forms of content recommendation.
-There are now several tools available that can assess the meaning of the content that appears on a user's list of visited sites and takes advantage of this to suggest other content.
+There are now several content optimization tools available that can assess the meaning of the content that appears on a user's list of visited sites and takes advantage of this to suggest other content.
 While some of this functionality can be limited by browser privacy modifications, it provides a powerful way for websites to increase the "dwell time" on their sites.

 In other words, it could be that in the near future, SEO will revolve more around providing high-quality, human-readable content, rather than the keyword-driven content of today.